DavidDworetzky/Geist/README.md

 1. Create a python 3.10 environment solve and install with windows_x64_environment.yml or mac_arm_environment.yml

 ## Setting up your environment
-1. Make sure that your .env file is initialized with the following values:
+1. Make sure that your .env file is initialized - the following values are included but you may not need to set all of these depending on agent utilization and DEV/PROD settings:
     - OPENAI_TOKEN = TOKEN
     - POSTGRES_PWD = PASSWORD
     - POSTGRES_DB = geist